debrup-sarkar/debrup-sarkar/README.md

 # <div align="center"> Hi, I'm Debrup Sarkar 👋

-<div align="center"> I'm a Master's student passionate about applying machine learning techniques to discover material models and constitutive laws.
-My research focuses on probabilistic machine learning algorithms to quantify uncertainty in computational mechanics. </div>
+<div align="center"> I'm a Master's student passionate about probabilistic machine learning algorithms and their applications in science and engineering .My research primarily focuses on applying machine learning techniques to discover material models and constitutive laws.